Generic Name: stavudine (STA vue deen)

-Zerit (stavudine) is an antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Zerit (stavudine) is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

-Zerit should not be taken together with any HIV combination that includes zidovudine (Combivir, Retrovir, or Trizivir).
-Some people develop lactic acidosis while taking Zerit.
-Early symptoms may get worse over time and this condition can be fatal.
+Zerit may cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

-Zerit can also cause severe or life-threatening effects on your liver or pancreas.
-Call your doctor at once if you have any of these symptoms while taking Zerit: severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Zerit can also cause serious or life-threatening effects on your liver or pancreas.
+Call your doctor at once if you have: stomach pain or swelling, fever, nausea, vomiting, easy bruising or bleeding, loss of appetite, dark urine, or jaundice (yellowing of the skin or eyes).

-To make sure you can safely take Zerit, tell your doctor if you have any of these other conditions:
+To make sure Zerit is safe for you, tell your doctor if you have ever had:

 How should I take Zerit?

-Zerit can be taken with or without food.
+Zerit is usually given once every 12 hours.
 Take your doses at regular intervals to keep a steady amount of the drug in your body at all times.
-Zerit is usually given once every 12 hours.
+You may take Zerit with or without food.